 These approaches are applicable only for Internet data center workloads and not batch system workloads.
 They assume that requests are uniform with similar service times and employ techniques which use overall request arrival and service rate statistics.
-In a typical HPC or grid workload, requests/jobs are highly non-uniform in terms of running time, requested number of processors and queueing delay.
 These works consider that the request is serviced in the submission hour and do not consider requests which require many hours or days of computation.
 Thus, the combination of workload and service policy used in HPC centers cannot be accurately modeled by these previous works.
-Our work predicts the execution period of a job using a history based queue waiting time predictor and considers actual/predicted electricity prices during this future period.
-These previous works also do not capture the queue dynamics at HPC/grid systems which use space sharing scheduling algorithms with policies like backfilling and fairshare scheduling unlike the FIFO request queues in Internet datacenters.